January 8, 2024 Update: Heading link

 Campus Advocacy Network Services Heading link

-We are continuing to work primarily remotely, with appointments by phone, Zoom, and Google Hangouts text-based chat.
-If you prefer to meet in person, we can schedule an appointment at our office after January 24 with social distancing, masks, and windows open.
+We are continuing to work on a hybrid schedule, with appointments by phone, Zoom, and Google Hangouts text-based chat.
+If you prefer to meet in person, we can schedule an appointment at our office.

 To connect with an advocate: